International Citizens Insurance Logo

 Usual, Reasonable & Customary (UCR): The amount an insurance company will pay for a covered medical expense based on the customary charges of all medical providers in a given geographic area for a similar service.

 Waiver (Rider): A formal written statement by the insurance company to the insured amending and modifying coverage, e.g., adding or excluding coverage.
-It could involve waiving coverage for a certain medical condition like cancer, hepatitis or adding coverage for such conditions.
+It could involve waiving coverage for a specific medical condition, such as cancer or hepatitis, or adding coverage for these conditions.

-Wellness Benefit (Preventive Care, Well-care): Medical care given in advance of symptoms to prevent illness or injury.
-Generally includes emphasis on healthy behavior, regular testing, screening for diseases, routine physical examinations and immunizations.
+Wellness Benefit: Medical care given in advance of symptoms to prevent illness or injury.
+Generally, this includes an emphasis on healthy behaviors, regular testing and screening for diseases, routine physical examinations, and immunizations.